-"Applying Anhydrous Ammonia" by Macomb Paynes is licensed under CC BY-NC-SA 2.0
+"Applying Anhydrous Ammonia" by Macomb Paynes is licensed under CC BY-NC-SA 2.0.

-As you think through the application strategies, consider their impact to the growing plants.
+As you consider application strategies, examine their impact on growing plants.
 If all fertilizer is applied at pre-plant, it may be too early for the crop to fully utilize.
-For example, there is a risk that fertilizer may leach or not be as readily available later in the season.
+There are also risks that fertilizer may leach or not be as readily available later in the season.
 Alternatively, if all fertilizer is applied at post-emergence, the crop may not grow uniformly during the season prior to the application.
-The crop could also suffer through nutrient deficiencies before the fertilizer is applied.
-Therefore, the costs of application timing can be just as impactful as the types of fertilizer being applied.
+The crop could also suffer nutrient deficiencies before the fertilizer is applied.
+Therefore, the timing of application can be as impactful as the types of fertilizer being applied.

 Consider an example where 250 lbs. of nitrogen are applied at planting.
 Nitrogen leaching causes 30% or 75 lbs. of lost nutrients over the course of the season.
 If these nutrients are valued at \$0.55 per pound and multiplied by 75 lbs., then the loss to leaching is \$42 per acre.
-In addition to the lost dollars per acre, a significant amount of nutrients is not available when the plant needs them later in the season.
+In addition, a significant amount of nutrients is not available when the plant needs them later in the season.